Introduction

 sudo cryptsetup luksFormat /dev/sdX1

-Step3 : Open the encrypted partition
+Step3 : The encrypted partition is opened using cryptsetup open

 sudo cryptsetup open /dev/sdX1 my_secure_partition